-If you or your kids hate the taste of cheaper medicines, then make like Mary Poppins - but instead of a spoonful of sugar have a sip of orange juice.
+If you or your kids hate the taste of cheaper paracetamol or other medicines, then make like Mary Poppins - but instead of a spoonful of sugar have a sip of orange juice instead of water.
 This will help the medicine go down and stop any nasty aftertaste!

 Check out online pharmacies